whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 How Much Gold Jewellery Can an NRI Bring to India in 2026?

-As per Budget 2026 clarification, the gold jewellery allowance is weight-based, not value-based.
+As per the Baggage Rules, 2026, the gold jewellery allowance is weight-based, not value-based.

 Duty-Free Gold Jewellery Allowed: